 The second episode of the show opens with Devi’s therapist reminding her that she was enlisted to help Devi delve into her recent trauma, but they haven’t talked about her father at all thus far.
 Devi responds with, “What’s there to talk about?
 He’s dead, it made me sad.
 Now I wanna talk about a major event that could happen this week.
 Popping my cherry, doc!!!”

-I can’t talk about this as if it’s a universal experience.
-Not all teenage girls are like Devi and I and most of them don’t witness the death of their dad at such a young age.
-But, somehow Mindy Kaling, whose dad is very much alive, has accurately portrayed what it’s like–or at least what it’s been like for me.
+Many teenage girls are just like Devi and I, but most of them don’t witness the death of their dad at such a young age.
+With Never Have I Ever, Mindy Kaling, whose dad is very much alive, has accurately portrayed what such grief at such a specific time can be like–or at least what it’s been like for me.

-Devi is self absorbed and boy crazy and despite the obvious evidence that she has been deeply affected by her dad’s death, she brushes it off like it’s old news.
+Devi is self absorbed, boy crazy, and despite the obvious evidence that she has been deeply affected by her dad’s death, she brushes it off like it’s old news.
 The pressures and dreams of high school take precedent to grief.

 Instead I was consumed by the demands of being a teenager.
-I prioritized my friends, wanted the attention of boys, consumed alcohol and drugs, and thought about mainly myself–all unacceptable behaviors in an Indian household.
+I prioritized my friends, wanted the attention of boys, consumed alcohol and drugs, and thought mainly about myself–all horrifically unacceptable behaviors in an Indian household.

 Devi spends two seasons of this show making mistake after mistake and at every wrong turn, the memory of her dad persists.
 While she prioritizes the prospect of having sex, going to parties, and being ‘cool’ over what people may think of as healthy grieving, she can’t help but see him when she leasts expects it and feel his presence when she needs it most.

 My grieving process has been no different.
 There is always so much going on–whether you’re going through unimaginable trauma or not.
-When my dad passed, it was my senior year of high school and I had to focus on getting into college but also having fun–or at least I preferred focusing on that over grieving.
-Then it was my freshman year of college which was interrupted by a global pandemic–so, I had a lot of options for what could be at the front of my mind.
+When my dad passed, it was my senior year of high school and I had to focus on getting into college but also having fun–or at least I preferred focusing on that over my loss.
+Afterwards, my freshman year of college would be interrupted by a global pandemic–so, I had a plethora of options for what could be at the front of my mind.

-Devi is a lot happier than she’s been in the past; she’s making better decisions, prioritizing her friends over her romantic prospects, and even slowly improving her relationship with her mother as well asher own self image.
-Yet, her dad finds new ways of showing up and reminding Devi of the love they will always have for each other.
+Devi is a lot happier than she’s been in the past; she’s making better decisions, prioritizing her friends over her romantic prospects, even slowly improving her relationship with her mother and her own self image.
+This healthier environment only makes more space for her dad to find new ways of showing up and reminding Devi of the love they have left within each other.

 I’ve settled into my life in New York as I approach my senior year of college– I have close friendships that I cherish, a happy and healthy romantic relationship, and I call my mom multiple times a day.